pozpl/oxomonga/README.md

 The backend part is based on [OX](https://github.com/iinteractive/OX)  web framework.
 The main features of this framework is usage of Dependency Injection pattern and PSGI support.
 Due to DI paradigm we can achieve decoupling of components and good modularity.
-PSGI make this framework compatible with modern perl web techniques and technologies including wide variety of application server such as starman and twiggy.
+PSGI make this framework compatible with modern perl web techniques and technologies including wide variety of application servers such as starman and twiggy.

 PREREQUISITES
 -------------
-In order to run backend part you need perl installation >= 5.10, and mongodb.
+In order to run backend part you need perl >= 5.10 installed, and mongodb.
 To run and develop frontend you need node and yeoman.

 INSTALLATION
 ------------
 Go to the project directory
-cd project_folder
+*cd project_folder*

 Install dependencies via cpanm

-cpanm --installdeps .
+*cpanm --installdeps .*

 If you want to use JS frontend,  you have to populate dependencies in  resources/static/js with help of bower tool.

-cd resources/static/js
+*cd resources/static/js*

-bower install
+*bower install*

 When all dependencies are installed application can be run with this command from project directory

-perl -I ~/perl5/lib/perl5/ -I lib/ ~/perl5/bin/plackup -R ./lib/ -R scripts/  scripts/app_dev.psgi
+*perl -I ~/perl5/lib/perl5/ -I lib/ ~/perl5/bin/plackup -R ./lib/ -R scripts/  scripts/app_dev.psgi*

-This run command assumes that all your dependencies are installed by non root user via cpanm + liblocal It will appear on address http://127.0.0.1:5000/js/app/index.html
+This run command assumes that all your dependencies are installed by non root user via cpanm + liblocal It will appear on address *http://127.0.0.1:5000/js/app/index.html*

 LICENSE
 --------